 Customer Authentication: The Impact on Your Contact Centre

 Asking security questions takes time—for some organisations, between two and seven minutes per conversation.
 That’s a huge amount of your workforce’s day spent checking who people are, rather than actually addressing their needs.

 But that’s just the tip of the inefficiency-berg.
 When agent morale is low, agent churn tends to be high—leaving you with increased recruitment and training costs, and a less experienced workforce.

 This can, in turn, have a direct, measurable impact on customer experience; a recent Nemertes study found companies that keep agent turnover below 15% see a 26% improvement in customer ratings.

 Simply put?
 When authentication is painful for your agents, it’s painful for your contact centre as a whole.
 What’s more, if you lead the charge to modernise your ID&V processes, you’re likely to have support from right across your business.

 You’re Not the Only One Affected by Painful Authentication

 Traditional, knowledge-based authentication processes are also a headache for CX and fraud prevention leaders.

 Just as contact centre agents don’t enjoy feeling like interrogators, honest customers don’t enjoy being made to feel like suspects.
 The real criminals, meanwhile, are increasingly able to buy or crack customer passwords—which, as you might imagine, is a growing problem for many fraud prevention teams.

-This eBook looks at the benefits you could gain by switching to a simpler, more secure authentication process, based on voice biometrics.
+Look at the benefits you could gain by switching to a simpler, more secure authentication process, based on voice biometrics.